zoogie/old-browserhax/README.md

 Q: Will you support new3ds, new2ds?<br>
 A: Always have :p https://github.com/zoogie/new-browserhax

-Q: Will you support the other 3 minor regions (Korea, China, Taiwan)?<br>
+Q: Will you support the other 2 minor regions (China, Taiwan)?<br>
 A: I'll think about it.
-It should be possible but it would be a lot of work, and I don't have consoles in these regions on hand for testing.
+It should be possible but it would be a lot of work.
+I don't have consoles in these regions on hand for testing aside from ctrnand transfers, which might not be accurate.

 Q: Can I install [unSAFE_MODE](https://github.com/zoogie/unSAFE_MODE) with this to get cfw?<br>
 A: Absolutely, be my guest : ) You can boot slotTool.3dsx and install the hacked wifi slots, then run the unSAFE_MODE exploit.
 No explicit directions will be given for that here, but guides should pop up soon with directions.